yhfy2006/picker/TracePilot/Pods/TransitionTreasury/README.md

 tr_presentViewController(viewControllerToPresent: viewController, method: DemoTransition.TwitterPresent)
 ```

-Well, you can create your animation, see **Custom Animation**.
+Well, you can create your own animation, see **Custom Animation**.

 ### Custom Animation

-Just conform `TRViewControllerAnimatedTransitioning`.
-If you need interactive, conform `TransitionInteractiveable`.
+Just conform to `TRViewControllerAnimatedTransitioning`.
+If you need interactive functionality, conform to `TransitionInteractiveable`.

-About write your animation, you can read [Animation-Guide](https://github.com/DianQK/TransitionTreasury/wiki/Animation-Guide), I am happy that you will share your animation for this project.
+About writing your own animation, you can read [Animation-Guide](https://github.com/DianQK/TransitionTreasury/wiki/Animation-Guide), I would be happy if you would share your animation for this project.
-Also, you can see `TransitionTreasury/TransitionAnimation`, there are some Animations.
+Also, check out `TransitionTreasury/TransitionAnimation`, there are some Animations there.
 You can write follow this.

 ### Status Bar Style

-If you want to update status bar style, you should add key `View controller-based status bar appearance` in **info.plist**, and set value is `false`.
+If you want to update the status bar style, you should add the key `View controller-based status bar appearance` in your **info.plist**, and set its value to `false`.

-Then like **Basic Usage**, just add param `statusBarStyle`:
+Then, like in **Basic Usage**, just add param `statusBarStyle`:

 ```swift
 // Push & Pop